 Law enforcement can seize personal and real property from individuals under the Florida Contraband Forfeiture Act.
 If this has happened to you, you must take action immediately or risk losing your property.
 A person whose property has been seized pursuant to the Florida Contraband Forfeiture Act only has 15 days from the date of notice to request an adversarial preliminary hearing which will be held in Circuit Court.
-To protect your rights to your property, it is necessary to rely on the expertise of a professional such as the criminal attorney, Julia G. Baginski.
+To protect your rights to your property, it is necessary to rely on the expertise of a professional law office such as Baginski Brandt & Brandt.

 As an additional concern, many seizures occur in conjunction with criminal investigations, arrests, or charges.
 Many times, individuals do not realize that actions and statements made in connection with their forfeiture cases may be used against them criminally.
 It is very important that you have a professional on your side who is able to protect your rights in all regards.